Awards

 Livestream

-The Disability Power 100 is livestreamed to ensure it is accessible and available.
+The Disability Power 100 was livestreamed to ensure it is accessible and available.

 Juliette wearing a purple top